Michael Thurber: Stay Human and bassist

 From 2015 to 2016, he was the bassist on CBS's The Late Show with Stephen Colbert as a member of the house band, Jon Batiste and Stay Human.
 While in the band, he recorded The Late Show EP.
 Currently, he performs international in a duo with violinist Tessa Lark.

 Cdza and YouTube

-In 2012, Thurber co-founded CDZA with Joe Sabia and Matthew McCorkle.
+In 2012, Thurber co-founded CDZA with Joe Sabia and Matt McCorkle.
 CDZA was a YouTube-based music collective that featured over 100 young, conservatory trained performers.
 As of 2019, the CDZA YouTube channel has over 304,000 subscribers and over 36 million views.
 In 2012, they created AT&T's "Thank You Notes", a digital ad campaign in collaboration with BBDO.
 They performed at the first ever YouTube Music Awards, headlining alongside Lady Gaga, Arcade Fire, Eminem and M.I.A.
 Thurber later worked with YouTube's event teams as Music Director.